EX.NO:1 Establishing

 Output:

-10 Write a program in PHP to create a file and write the data into it.
+10 Write a program in PHP to create a file and write the

 <?php